anhln/anhln/README.md

-## ANHLN - FULLSTACK DEVELOPER, PROJECT MANAGER
+## ANHLN - PROJECT MANAGER AND FULLSTACK DEVELOPER
 - 🌱 I’m a full-stack developer, backend with Python Django and Frontend is Vuejs
 - 👀 I’m interested in data science, blockchain technology
 - 💞️ I’m looking to collaborate on all